 Free admission for all.
 Courtesy of Jennifer McCracken New and Jason New.

 The Nasher Museum of Art at Duke University promotes engagement with the visual arts for the Duke and Durham communities.
-The museum is dedicated to presenting innovative and accessible collections, exhibitions, publications and programs that stimulate intellectual discourse, enrich individual lives and generate new knowledge.
+The museum is dedicated to presenting innovative, inclusive and accessible collections, exhibitions, publications and programs that stimulate intellectual discourse, enrich individual lives and generate new knowledge.
 Drawing on the resources of a leading research university, the museum serves as a laboratory for interdisciplinary approaches.

 Raymond D. Nasher eventually convinced Duke that the site at Duke University Road and Anderson Street was perfect for a new art museum, because of its central location, easy access to the intersection of two public streets...

 The growing collection includes some of the world's best contemporary art, with a focus on work by artists of African descent.
 Other strengths in the collection include European medieval art, European and American paintings, Outsider art, classical antiquities, African art and ancient American art.
 Only a small portion of the museum’s permanent collection is on view at any time.
 View the digital database of our collection containing over 6,000 objects.Browse the Collection